JohnTerragnoli/ECE382_Lab7/README.md

 ![alt test](https://github.com/sabinpark/ECE382_Lab7/blob/master/images/sensor_characterization.PNG "sensor voltage characterization")

 Here is a graphical display of these voltages.
+I used a best-fit power curve.
+It turns out that the power curve does match the data well with the high R squared values.

 ![alt test](https://github.com/sabinpark/ECE382_Lab7/blob/master/images/sensor_graph.PNG "sensor graph")